tigoe/DMX-Examples/dmx-intro.md

 Originally, DMX was intended to control brightness of lights, but nowadays, it controls many other devices and other parameters of lights.

-DMX-512 is a serial protocol, so you connect your controller to the device you want to control directly.
+Because DMX-512 is a serial protocol, you connect your controller to the device you want to control directly.
 When it was first introduced, this protocol was intended to control racks of AC dimmer circuits.
 Each rack would have a group of dimmers, and incandescent lights would be plugged into each dimmer.
 Each rack would have a control board with a DMX input and a DMX pass-through.
-Dimmer racks were daisy-chained, with the DMX control signal going into the input of the firstrack, then out of its pass through to the second rack, and so forth.
+Dimmer racks were daisy-chained, with the DMX control signal going into the input of the first rack, then out of its pass through to the second rack, and so forth.
 This is generally referred to as a **DMX Universe**.
+Each universe contains 512 channels.
 Nowadays, LED fixtures have their own dimming circuits built into the fixture itself so they have DMX inputs and passthroughs right on the fixture.
+As a result, a large show may take several universes to control all the paramters of all the lights.

 ### What Kinds of DMX Fixtures Are There?

 There are many different kinds of DMX fixtures.
 Most are stage lighting fixtures, like these:

-**Ellipsoidal spotlights**, like the [ETC Source 4 LED](https://www.etcconnect.com/Products/Entertainment-Fixtures/Source-Four-LED-Series-3/Features.aspx) Spotlight (Figure 1) or the CoeMar [LEDKo Reflection LED Spotlight](http://www.coemar.com/products/ledko-hd-fullspectrum-6/) (Figure 2).
+**Ellipsoidal spotlights**, like the [ETC Source 4 LED](https://www.etcconnect.com/Products/Entertainment-Fixtures/Source-Four-LED-Series-3/Features.aspx) Spotlight (Figure 1) or the CoeMar [LEDKo Reflection LED Spotlight](https://www.coemar.com/products/ledko-plus/) (Figure 2).
 Ellipsoidals, or Ellipsoidal Reflector Spotlights (ERS), also called LeKos, make a sharp-focused circle.
 These lights are long and tubular in form.
 They house the light source in front of a reflector towards the back of the fixture, and place a set of plano-convex lenses in front of the light source.
 This allows you to focus the light very precisely, by moving the light source relative to the reflector and the lenses relative to the light source.
 They have shutters to shape the beam, and sometimes an iris.
 They are typically used for front light, side light, or any time you need to focus the light fairly precisely.
 The Kennedy Center has a [good video](https://www.kennedy-center.org/education/resources-for-educators/classroom-resources/media-and-interactives/media/theater/ellipsoidal-reflector-spotlights/) explaining how ERS spots work, with views of the spot in action.

 ![Figure 1.
 ETC Source 4 Ellipsoidal spotlight.](img/ellipsoidal-source4.png)